Welcome to the Copyright4Clients section, produced by the Association of Photographers (AOP).

 The AOP is a trade association for professional photographers and we provide support, advice and guidance on best practice in the industry in addition to lobbying and consulting to protect the interests and rights of all photographers.

 This section is designed to be a clear and simple set of FAQs that should answer any queries that a client or commissioner may have about the ownership and control of copyright in photography.

-Copyright is simply about ownership of creative endeavour.
+Copyright is simply about the ownership of the results of creative endeavour.
 The law (in the form of the Copyright, Designs & Patents Act 1988) gives creators ownership of their work (with some exceptions) and broadly-speaking, like all other forms of creative activity, professional photographers make their living by licensing the use of their work, not by selling it outright.

 When you commission a photographer, you will automatically be granted some rights to use the resulting photographs.
 This is included as part of the quoted fees and is known as ‘licensing’ or a ‘licence to use’.
 Put simply, it is permission to use the work.